amaury1093/login-with-metamask/README.md

 ## Getting Started

 The app is made out of a `backend` which is a REST API written in Express, and a `frontend` which is a React single-page application.
-It's really a demo, so I tried to use a few libraries as possible.
+It's really a demo, so I tried to use as few libraries as possible.

 #### To start the backend:
 ```bash